OGGM/oggm/docs/download-projections.rst

 structure, analysis of the data and a brief comparison to `Rounce et al. (2023) <https://www.science.org/doi/10.1126/science.abo1324>`_ together with the analysis jupyter notebooks can be found in the `OGGM/oggm-standard-projections-csv-files repository <https://github.com/OGGM/oggm-standard-projections-csv-files>`_.
-Data for the CMIP6 GCMs until 2100 is also described in `Zekollari et al. (2024) <https://doi.org/10.5194/egusphere-2024-1013>`_.
+Data for the CMIP6 GCMs until 2100 (using version 1.6.1) is also described in `Zekollari et al. (2024) <https://doi.org/10.5194/egusphere-2024-1013>`_.

 These projections use :ref:`eb-flowlines`, make use of the :ref:`dynamic-spinup`,